WHAT DO CASE MANAGERS DO?

 HOW MUCH DO CASE MANAGERS MAKE?

-According to the Bureau of Labor Statistics (BLS), case managers made a median hourly income of $13.56 an hour, or $28,200 an hour.
+According to the Bureau of Labor Statistics (BLS), case managers made a median hourly income of $13.56 an hour, or $28,200 a year.

 WHAT ARE THE EDUCATION REQUIREMENTS?

 It's possible to start as a case manager with a high school diploma, but a lot of employers will prefer applicants with more education, such as an associate's degree or bachelor's degree in human services, gerontology, or social work.